Course title in Estonian

 Learning outcomes in the course

-After taking this course, students are expected to be familiar with some topics and approaches that anthropologists have contended with and be able to relate these issues to their own research and practice.
+- is expected to be familiar with some topics and approaches that anthropologists have contended with and be able to relate these issues to their own research and practice.